genestack/user-docs/docs/user-guide/quick-start/contributor-gui.md

 !!! warning "Only template attribute can be used as a custom linking attribute."

-This provides flexibility in how data is associated, but it is recommended to include the Sample SourceID column for consistent referencing and linking samples metadata files with additional data types like libraries and preparations.
+This provides flexibility in how data is associated, but it is recommended to include the Sample Source ID column for consistent referencing and linking samples metadata files with additional data types like libraries and preparations.

 Data can be linked to Library or Preparation metadata by using **Library ID** and **Preparation ID**.